 Home Group: Meeting that an AA member attends on a weekly/recurring basis.

 Sponsor: An AA member who serves as a mentor to a newcomer in the program.
-A sponsor typically helps a sponsee to work the 12 Steps, shares his or her personal experience, strength, and hope, and helps the sponsee stay on the recovery track.
+A sponsor typically helps a sponsee to work the 12 Steps, shares their personal experience, strength, and hope, and helps the sponsee stay on the recovery track.

 Chair: Service position, filled by an AA member, that runs the meeting.